storesafe/cordova-sqlite-storage/README.md

 some highlights:

-- drop support for Android pre-5.1, which will also be dropped by `cordova-android`, including deprecated `armeabi` target (superseded by `armeabi-v7a`, seems to be not supported by Android 5.0) - more info in [`storesafe/cordova-sqlite-storage#922`](https://github.com/storesafe/cordova-sqlite-storage/issues/922)
 - error `code` will always be `0` (which is already the case on browser and Windows); actual SQLite3 error code will be part of the error `message` member whenever possible (see [`storesafe/cordova-sqlite-storage#821`](https://github.com/storesafe/cordova-sqlite-storage/issues/821))
 - drop support for location: 0-2 values in openDatabase call (please use `location: 'default'` or `iosDatabaseLocation` setting in openDatabase as documented below)
 - throw an exception in case of `androidDatabaseImplementation: 2` setting which is now superseded by `androidDatabaseProvider: 'system'` setting